iamadi1709/Brain-Stroke-Detection-from-CT-Scans-via-3D-Convolutional-Neural-Network/README.md

 💡 Conclusion
 This project successfully demonstrates a combined approach for brain stroke detection and prediction, utilizing both CT scans and clinical data.
 The high accuracy achieved in both tasks illustrates the efficacy of integrating 3D CNNs with traditional ML models for medical diagnosis and risk assessment.
 Future enhancements include expanding the dataset, model optimization, and deploying a real-time web-based application for practical use.

+To install, all the requirements: pip install -r requirements.txt

+To clone the repository:

 📬 Contact
 Feel free to reach out if you have any questions!